OnlineMiniHack/minihack/hack11/hack11.md

 ## Overall Story so far

-You and some friends are planning to steal a huge diamond from a very expensive jewelry shop.
+You and some friends are planning to steal a huge diamond from a very expensive jewellery shop.

 ### Planning Phase